Checkout shocks changing shopping: the new era of retail payments

 Shockproof reconciliation

-Evidently, the payments landscape within retail is continuing to evolve in both expected and unexpected ways.
+Evidently, the payments landscape within retail and hospitality is continuing to evolve in both expected and unexpected ways.
 However, no matter what comes next for retail payments, reconciliation will always be a regulated requirement.

 Fully flexible, unlimited scalability and designed with security in mind, futureproof your reconciliation today by booking a demo of Aurum’s automated reconciliation platform.